Secful/cloud-connect-deployments/azure/subscription/deletion/DELETION_MANUAL_TEST_PLAN.md

   - ✅ Azure AD Application with nonce suffix
   - ✅ Service Principal with matching App ID
   - ✅ Custom Role with nonce suffix
+  - ✅ Role Assignments (if they exist between the service principal and custom role)
 - Resources have expected tags "CreatedBySalt-{nonce}"
-- Discovery summary shows all resources found
+- Discovery summary shows all resources found with correct count
 - Dry-run mode exits without deletion

-#### RDS-002: No Resources Found
+#### RDS-002: No Resources Found ✅
 **Objective**: Test behavior when no resources match the nonce.

 **Steps**: